jorgemestre/openhab1-addons/bundles/action/org.openhab.action.telegram/README.md

 2. Create the destination chat

-- Open a chat with your new Bot and send any message to it.
+- Open a chat with your new Bot and send more than three chat messages to it.
 The next step will not work unless you send a message to your bot first.

 3. Get the chatId